LASER-UMASS/CausalTesting_ICSE20/INSTALL.md

 Before you can run the virtual machine, you will need to download and install [VirtualBox 6](https://www.virtualbox.org).

-Once you've installed VirtualBox, you're reading to load and run the virtual machine.
+Once you've installed VirtualBox, you're ready to load and run the virtual machine.
 To load the virtual machine, you will need to import the **CausalTesting_Artifact.ova** file into VirtualBox.
 You do so as follows:

 1. Open VirtualBox.